OpenStackOnRaPi/ostackinstall/README.md

 #### 7.i.c Separating the flat network using a VLAN

-As an additional exercise, you can isolate the flat network in the L2 segment between the TP-Link switch and the RPis using a VLAN.
-That is, we want the untagged L2 traffic corresponding to the flat provider network in our cluster to be carried in a dedicated VLAN between the TP-Link and the `brmux` virtual devices in the RPis.
-This VLAN will be distinct from the VLANs created for provider networks.
+As an additional exercise, you can isolate the traffic of the flat provider network in the physical part of the L2 segment (i.e., between the TP-Link switch and the RPis) using a VLAN.
+That is, we want the untagged traffic corresponding to the flat provider network in our cluster to be carried in a dedicated VLAN between the TP-Link switch and the `brmux` virtual devices in the RPis.
+Note that such a VLAN will be distinct from the VLANs created for VLAN provider networks.
 Its traffic will be unatgged when leaving TP-Link via Port 5, or when leaving `brmux` via devices `veth0br` or `veth1br` (of course, untagged traffic in the opposite direction appearing on TP-Link and `brmux` devices will be tagged with the ID of our additional VLAN).
-Effectively, OpenStack will see this traffic as untagged (flat provider network), but at the same time this traffic will be isolated using VLANs on the physical network.
+Effectively, OpenStack and the Linksys router will perceive the flat provider network unchanged (its traffic untagged), but at the same time this traffic will be isolated using a VLAN on the remaining part of the physical network.

 The practical benefit of using this extra encapsulation will be increased security in the physical part of our network infrastructure (not a fundamental change, but worth mentioning).
-From an educational point of view, the procedure described here allows for a better understanding of the essence of the VLAN provider network described in the previous two subsections.
+From an educational point of view, the procedure described here allows for a better understanding of the essence of the VLAN provider network (described in the previous two subsections).

 Follow the steps described below.

-* Create the additional VLAN in the TP-Link switch (we set VLAN ID = 2).
+* Create the additional VLAN in the TP-Link switch (we set VLAN ID = 2 but anthing different from the VLAN IDs reserved for provider networks will be fine).
 As before, you do this in the `VLAN -> 802.1Q VLAN Configuration` tab.

 <p align="center">
  <img src=images/tplink-vlan2.png width='60%' />